THashimoto27/exercise2_datamining/Exercises2.md

 ## Conclusion for Tax authority

-From the result of the estimation of the linear model(Appendix 1), we can say that elements that increases house prices are “waterfront”, more “lotSize”, more “landValue”, more “livingArea”, more “bathrooms.”
+From the result of the estimation of the linear model(Appendix 1), we can say that elements that increases house prices are more “lotSize”, more “landValue”, more “livingArea”, more “pctCollege”, more “bathrooms”, the existence of the central Air and the waterfront.
 On the other hands, the more age house got or the house is a new constructed one, then the less price house get.